RELEBOHILE-PHEKO/Autism-Risk-Screening/README.md

 4. Combines the two models with late fusion.
 5. Recalibrates the decision threshold using the local DHS CSV at `data/raw/dhs/LSKR81FL.csv`.
 6. Runs a SADiLaR speech-corpus audit from `data/raw/SADiLaR/`.
+7. Acoustic Feature extraction
-7. Produces fairness and evaluation outputs under `outputs/`.
+8. Produces fairness and evaluation outputs under `outputs/`.
-8. Saves trained artifacts to `models/`.
+9. Saves trained artifacts to `models/`.

 SHAP is treated as optional.
 If the local environment cannot import it cleanly, the notebook skips explainability instead of failing.